SignpostMarv/Aurora-WebUI-GPL/README.md

 	Globals::i()->recaptchaPrivateKey       = 'bar' ;
 ```

+#### reCAPTCHA JavaScript

+To give you fine-grained control over what JavaScript runs on your website, WebUI-GPL will disable reCAPTCHA's scripts by default.
-#### If you want to use the more user-friendly, JavaScript-powered reCAPTCHA interface, you'll need to set this property to TRUE.
+If you want to use the more user-friendly, JavaScript-powered reCAPTCHA interface, you'll need to set this property to TRUE.

 ```php
 	Globals::i()->recaptchaEnableJavaScript = false ; // set to TRUE to enable the prettier but JavaScript-powered reCAPTCHA input
 ```